 Traditional resources tell us that John Barclay was born in 1720 and that he was the youngest son of Reverend Thomas and Anna Dorothea Barclay.
 His father, a noted Anglican cleric and missionary suffered from mental illness and died in 1726.
 The Barclay children grew up during the 1720s and 30s with their mother left alone to plan for their futures.

 During the 1740s, he married Gerritje Coeymans - who inherited a share of the "Coeymans" estate.
 Gerritje died in 1753 leaving her interest to Barclay's management.
-That acreage consisted of farmland in the area of today's New Baltimore and parts of Hudson River islands.
-Over the next two decades, Barclay developed the estate.
+That acreage consisted of farmland in the area of today's New Baltimore and portions of Hudson River islands.
+Over the next two decades, Barclay developed those holdings.
 During the 1760s, he was a prominent West Manor property holder.
 He also was appointed a local justice of the peace.

-By the late 1760s, John Barclay had relocated to Albany where he taught school and was a warden at St. Peters church.
+By the late 1760s, John Barclay had relocated to Albany where he is said to have taught school and was a warden at St. Peter's church.
 In 1771, He married again.
 His second wife was spinster Anna Margarita Ten Eyck, daughter of an Albany silversmith.
 Now in his fifties, he began to liquidate his rural holdings and to settle into a comfortable Court Street home.